 This is part 2 of a two part series.
-To read the first part, click here.
+To read the first part, click on the linked section below.

 In our last FreeFlowing article we introduced the topic of employer branding and discussed why it’s important.